DTJF/libpruio/src/doc/_5_memory.md

 | TimerUdt::Conf (2) | Custom TIMER6 configuration              |
 | TimerUdt::Conf (3) | Custom TIMER7 configuration              |

-In order to minimize memory consumption libpruio may generate uncomplete subsystem sets.
+In order to minimize memory consumption \Proj may generate uncomplete subsystem sets.
 In such a set only the first four member variables are valid (DeAd, ClAd, ClVa, [REVISION, IDVER]).
 Such reduced sets get generated